benchuk/performance_tests/loop/readme.md

 # Test 1:

-create sum variable in memory - loop ++ to sum measures only the loop potion
+Create sum variable in memory - loop ++ to sum measures only the loop potion
 =========================================